Shopify/shopify_transporter/README.md

 `shopify_transporter` is a command-line tool that offers capabilities to extract and convert data from third-party platforms into a Shopify-friendly format.

+Shopify Transporter offers built-in support for migrations from Magento v1.x, and offers support for you to write your own transformations for other platforms.

 This format can then be imported into Shopify via the [Transporter app](https://help.shopify.com/manual/migrating-to-shopify/transporter-app).

-Note: the Transporter app is available to Shopify Plus plans only.
+*Note: the Transporter app is available to Shopify Plus plans only.*

 ## Submitting Issues